mlund/jupyter-course/README.md

 As an example of a Notebook on gravitational waves published in _Phys.
 Rev. Lett._, see [here.](http://nbviewer.jupyter.org/github/minrk/ligo-binder/blob/master/index.ipynb)

 During three days with alternating lectures and hands-on exercises, the participants will learn to construct well-documented, electronic notebooks that perform advanced data analysis and produce publication ready plots.
-While the course is based on Python, this is not a prerequisite, and many [other programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) can in fact be used.
+While the course is based on Python, this is not a prerequisite, and many [other programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) can be used.

 ## Credits

 4 ECTS.

 ## Program

+_Lectures on **December 13-15, 2017** and project presentations: **January 5th, 2018**_

 The course consists of four full days: three with alternating lectures and hands-on exercises, and one day with project presentations.
 Lectures are available as Notebooks on this site in the [lectures](lectures) folder.